 In an age of reader-reviews and commercially motivated reviews, too often those who are both uninterested in literary fiction and unqualified to judge it are given the task of reviewing it.
 If not simply overlooked, literary fiction will likely be criticized for its literary qualities: not observing conventional pacing or using too many difficult words.
 Moreover, too many reviewers merely give opinions without supplying examples from the writing to support their views.

 Dactyl Review is managed by the literary fiction community.
 Literary fiction writers are best judged by their peers.
 Fellow writers are not motivated by commercial interests; they only want to help promote the kind of literary writing they like.
 Since DR requires its reviewers to supply generous quotes to support their readings, the reviews on this site are more easily judged as accurate or not.

 DR is also be fairly unique in accepting reviews of books by any living literary fiction writer and multiple reviews of the same book.
 It is our hope that this review website will bring to our attention undersung works of literary fiction, those books who have not been properly recognized yet by the existing award / contest / publishing system.
 Every book reviewed on the website is eligible to be entered in Dactyl Foundation’s Literary Fiction contest, with an award of $1000.
 This contest seeks to award any book by a living author worthy of recognition, without regard to its form of publication (which can be ebook, small press, traditional press, or even self-published) or publication date.
-Our research shows that there is no other award system that successfully utilizes this type of “crowd sourcing” approach to find appropriate books to award.
+There is no other award system that successfully utilizes this type of approach to find appropriate books to award.

 Any amount, even $1, is very much appreciated.
 Donate.